 As Nettl relates:

-And musicians in Aleppo or Cairo have their trinity of great composers, Mohammed Abdel Wahhab, Baligh Hamdi, and Abdel Halim Hafez; and musicians in Turkey have their Tanburi Cemil Bey, Neyzen Dede, and Misirli Udi Ibrahim Efendi; and China has their Wei Liangfu, Xian Xinghai, and Zhu Zaiyu.
+And musicians in Aleppo or Cairo have their trinity of great composers, Mohammed Abdel Wahhab, Riyad al-Sunbati, and Baligh Hamdi; and musicians in Turkey have their Tanburi Cemil Bey, Neyzen Dede, and Misirli Udi Ibrahim Efendi; and China has their Wei Liangfu, Xian Xinghai, and Zhu Zaiyu.
 All composers from their respective countries that wrote music in their native art music styles and not European art music (e.g. Classical Music) style.
 I could go on to list Persian Classical Music composers, or Azerbaijani Mugham composer, or Japanese Gagaku court composers, or Thai Piphat Orchestra composers, etc., etc., ad nauseum.

 The point is, European Classical Music is simply one art music style amongst many and in this digital information age there is really no excuse for having a parochial view that it is the “best that humanity has to offer” or that it is “humanity’s highest achievements.”
 The same could be said about the pop music side, for that matter–this is just the Classical vs. Pop [vs. the Rest] issue after all.